suciusergiu94/blog/_posts/work-experience/2015-09-10-job-softvision.markdown

 I mainly did maintenance work fixing front/back end bugs on the modules my team were responsible for.
 <br />
 <br />
-Also I implemented a few new requirements and spent my time getting familiar with:
+Also, I implemented a few new requirements and spent my time getting familiar with:

 * Linux
 * PHP